CAC 2026 - Empowering Teachers to Flourish

 The conference theme, Empowering Teachers to Flourish, aims to engage teacher educators, mathematicians, and teachers to explore and examine professional learning opportunities so mathematics teaching and learning environments flourish.

-Registration
+Registration and Logistics

 Support Our Sponsors!

-Keynote Address - Francis Su
+Keynote by Francis Su

 Title: Building Virtues, Not Just Skills